ChriKub/gfautils/README.md

 Returns the number of different ecotypes that traverse through this segment.

+	get_traversalNumber()

+Returns the number of times the segment is being traversed.

 	get_leftAnchor()

 Returns a _list_ of all bubbleObjects for which this segment is a left anchor.